Fast community detection by SCORE: Introduction

 We propose SCORE as a new approach to network community detection when a DCBM is reasonable.
 The main innovation is to use the coordinate-wise ratios of the leading eigenvectors for clustering.
 In doing so, we have taken advantage of the fact that the degree heterogeneity parameters $\theta(i)$ are merely nuisance and we can largely remove their effects without actually estimating them.

-We have used the karate club data and the web blogs data to investigate the performances four algorithms: SCORE, oPCA, nPCA, and tabu.
-SCORE behaves much more satisfactory than the two PCA methods.
-It also outperforms the tabu algorithm: it is much faster, more stable, and has a smaller error rate.
+We have used the karate club data and the web blogs data to investigate the performances for several algorithms including SCORE, oPCA, nPCA, Newman's SM and PL.
+First, SCORE behaves much more satisfactory than the two PCA approaches.
+Second, SCORE is different from Newman's SM in both the idea and in the algorithm (especially when $K > 2$), and has a smaller error rate for analyzing the web blogs data.
+Third, SCORE also has advantages over the PL: the good performance of PL depends on a good start, so it can be unstable; also, computationally, PL is comparably slower than SCORE, but it does not outperform in terms of error rates.
+Finally, SCORE is conceptually simple and easy to implement, so there is ample space for extensions in the future work.

 The paper is closely related to \cite{Yu} (see also \cite{Choi}), but is different in important ways.
 The focus of this paper is on DCBM where the number of communities $K$ is small, while the focus of \cite{Yu} is on BM where $K$ is large.
-Our analysis is also very different from that in \cite{Zhaoetal}, for we use a much broader model for the degree heterogeneity parameters $\theta(i)$.
+Our analysis is also different from that in \cite{Zhaoetal}, for we use a nonstructured model for the degree heterogeneity parameters $\theta(i)$; see Sections~1.4 and 2 for more discussions.